 A majority of people never oppose Clinton on much.

-We had a majority of people opposing Obamacare, opposing most of his policies here.
+We got a majority of people opposing Obamacare, opposing most of his policies here.

 We got one factor here that nobody knows how to deal with, and that's race.

-That's what's got everybody Stein shut down on our side.
+That's what's got everybody's stein beaten shut down on our side.

 That's what's got them palpably afraid to say or do anything.

-I just read it, I just saw a piece by Victor Davis Hanson that he published at his website, and he normally writes it national review online, and maybe it'll get posted there, probably so.
+I just read it, just saw a piece by Victor Davis Hansen that he published on his website.

 We're in the process.

-I I'm not gonna say, and people would say abandon my my uh post here at reality if I were to say something like we are winning.
+I'm not going to say, I mean, people would say I would abandon my post here at Reality if I were to say something like, we are winning.

 That's maybe that's not the case.